|Best for Women||The North Face Aphrodite Motion Shorts||SEE IT||

 When it comes to how these shorts perform, they do not disappoint.
 They already have a quality water-resistant DWR coating, but they also are very quick drying.
 Their overall comfort and mobility while hiking seems top-notch, but there are some complaints about tightness in the thighs when seated.
 The general fit is relatively loose on the legs, but they may be a pair of shorts you benefit from trying on in-person to ensure they’re the right fit for your body.

-Best Hiking Shorts for Plus Size: Columbia Saturday Trail Shorts
+Best for Plus Sizes: Columbia Saturday Trail Shorts

 - Materials: 96% nylon, 4% elastane